To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 I also think Logitech has managed to hit a sweet spot in terms of the shape adopted here.
 It looks to be a great fit for a wide range of grip types which is always nice.

 In-game performance is fantastic, and you may genuinely feel yourself playing better solely based on the fact that you’re using this mouse.
-I can see myself pairing this up with the G Pro X Wireless Lightspeed Headset – the things we could achieve together!
+Whilst it might not retain its place, I put this at the very top of my list of the best mice.

 The price is a bit on the high side, but it’s a classic case of getting what you pay for because the user experience is quality.
 You get a 2-year warranty too, so you know you’re covered for a while if you experience any defects – not that I expect that you will.